hachmannlab/chemml/docs/_build/html/_sources/CMLWInputFile.rst.txt

         >> id token

 Here is a list of 7 available tasks in the ChemML Wrapper:
-    - Enter Data
+    - Enter
-    - Prepare Data
+    - Prepare
-    - Define Model
+    - Model
-    - Define Search
+    - Search
-    - Explore
+    - Mix
     - Visualize
     - Store